PacktPublishing/Vue.js-3.0-Cookbook/chapter-11/11.1/README.md

-# Create a Bulma and Vue-CLI Project
+# Creating a page, layout and user form with Buefy

 ## Project setup
 ```